derickr/derickrethans-articles/201103221830-sponsoring-xdebug.rst

 became known.
 As an experiment_ Sebastian suggested to see whether it would be a good idea to set-up a pledge-like system to arrange some funding so that I can dedicate my "work time" to working on Xdebug issues and features.
-I set-up a campaign_ on Pledgie_ for this purpose.
+I set-up a campaign on Pledgie (now defunct) for this purpose.
 Both Sebastian and I expected Pledgie to work a bit different than it actually did.
-Instead of holding on to the pledged money until the issue was implemented, it transfered the pledges directly to my PayPal account.
+Instead of holding on to the pledged money until the issue was implemented, it transferred the pledges directly to my PayPal account.

 Twenty-four pledges were made, in about two weeks; matching the goal.
 Thanks